🧬

 Official measurements, coat, and temperament

-- Head: Large, strong, and broad with a well-defined stop and a powerful muzzle.
+• Head: Large, strong, and moderately long.
+The skull is broad and slightly convex, with a well-defined stop.

 Breed Trivia